 Construction safety training is pivotal to compliance with the Occupational Safety and Health Administration (OSHA), which develops standards for a safe and healthy workplace.
 The agency’s guidelines and protocols are only effective when those in construction jobs get training, so best practices can be put into action at each job site.

 OSHA Construction Safety Training: Why Is It Important?

 Like anything in business, though, we need to know why it should be a top priority, especially if we want to get organization-wide buy-in.
 Why is OSHA safety training important in the construction industry?
-Here are 10 top benefits:
+Here are the 10 top benefits of OSHA: